V4Fire/Client/src/components/form/b-form/README.md

 #### [method = `'post'`]

-A data provider method which is invoked on the form submit.
+The data provider method that is called when the form is submitted.

 ```
 < b-form :dataProvider = 'User' | :method = 'upd'